Seventeen: Force of Gravity

 A minute passed as Toby massaged his hands, beads of blood dripping down his fingers like candle wax.

 "The enslaved," Trip said.
 "What's going on here?"

-Toby shrugged in a jerky, nervous motion.
-"What do you want to know?
+He pressed his fingertips against the wound, waiting for it to close off.
+"What's there to know?
 They're everywhere, aren't they?
 They came back from Pyramid, and left that backwards town after a while.
 Some broke off, came straight here."

 "For the..."
 Toby stared at her.
 "Who told you that?"

 "You told me."

 She matched his gaze, but Toby shook his head.
 "No, the hell I didn't.
 I never anything about the military.
 Who told you?"